 Die-cut parts fall into this category.
 A die is a specialized tool used in manufacturing industries to cut or shape material using a press.
 Forming is when a material is compressed into its final shape.

 In addition to these primary types of manufacturing, there’s another category that has all the spotlight these days: additive manufacturing.

 LATEST: Additive Manufacturing

-Additive manufacturing is the category of manufacturing where materials are deposited layer-by-layer onto another to form an object.
-Rather than removing part of a material like traditional machining, components are built up with layers and only require enough raw material to build the part and supports.
+Additive manufacturing is the category of manufacturing where materials are deposited layer-by-layer onto one another to form an object.
+Rather than removing part of a material like in traditional machining, components are built up with layers and only require enough raw material to build the part and supports.

 It’s a lucrative field because additive manufacturing has a lower cost of entry.
 3D printing creates parts in a matter of hours without the lead time or as much raw material as traditional manufacturing.

 For the rest of this article, we’re going to focus on additive manufacturing using 3D printing.
 We’ll take a look at FDM (Fused Deposition Modeling) printers and explore the tools within Fusion 360 that make it easier to create 3D prints.

 Utilize Fusion 360 Built-in Tools for 3D printing